 ABOUT The Project

-FavourEconomy is a collection of audio recordings shared by women and non-binary people working in the arts.
+FavourEconomy is a collection of audio recordings shared by women* working in the arts.
 The project operates as a platform for contributors to share their experience, insights and skills by recording an audio file and sharing it to the archive.
 The archive comprises of a series of volumes that develop over a one-year period coinciding with the financial year.

-The recordings shared to FavourEconomy have been termed ‘favours’ because they have been produced with the intention of being of benefit for other female and female identifying people working in the arts to hear.
+The recordings shared to FavourEconomy have been termed ‘favours’ because they have been produced with the intention of being of benefit for other female identifying people working in the arts to hear.
 Furthermore, the word ‘favour’ encapsulates a social gesture of ‘sharing something’ without defining exactly what that something might be.

 FavourEconomy operates as an audio gift economy, whereby each contributor has determined the content and value of their recording set in accordance with their own experience and is received by the listener according to their current situation and need.
 The audio favours concurrently give value and power to the female* voice, which is too often silenced.

 Currently FavourEconomy volumes are accessible online to a digital public and for exhibition as a compendium of sound, installation and text based artwork.
 Moving forward FavourEconomy aims to further explore ways in which the archive records alternative histories; interrogates the notion of gatekeepers, prizes and exclusive exhibitions; provides a platform for intersectional perspectives; challenges notions of success; empowers the female* voice and strengthens relationships.

 FavourEconomy embraces all female* perspectives of working in the arts.